Andrew0425/Andrew0425.github.io/index.md

 Here is **Zixuan Jiang (Andrew, 蒋梓轩)**.<br>

-I am a second year undergraduate student in [College of Aritificial Intelligence, XJTU](https://iair.xjtu.edu.cn/index.htm), [Xi'an Jiaotong University](https://www.xjtu.edu.cn/). <br>
+I am a second year undergraduate student in [College of Aritificial Intelligence, XJTU](https://iair.xjtu.edu.cn/index.htm), [Xi'an Jiaotong University](https://www.xjtu.edu.cn/), major in Artificial Intelligence. <br>

 If you are interested in any aspect of me, I am always open to discussions and collaborations.
 Feel free to reach out to me at - *andrewjiang@stu.xjtu.edu.cn*.